-If you are suffering from a chronic pain condition such as fibromyalgia, you have tried various remedies and treatments since you were diagnosed to treat and lessen the pain and associated symptoms.
+If you have fibromyalgia, you will have tried various remedies and treatments to treat and lessen the widespread pain and associated symptoms.

-Let's look at what aromatherapy is and then discuss how it can be used, including hot aromatherapy baths for treating Fibromyalgia.
+Let's look at aromatherapy as an alternative therapy for Fibromyalgia, including hot aromatherapy baths for treating Fibromyalgia.

-Herbs and plant oils have been used medicinally for centuries and centuries, and it was Rene-Maurice Gattefossé who first used the term “aromatherapy” in 1928.
+Herbs and plant oils have been used medicinally for centuries and centuries, and Rene-Maurice Gattefossé first used “aromatherapy” in 1928.

-Gattefossé was a French chemist who burnt his hand by accident and then plunged it into a vat of lavender oil without giving it much thought.
+Gattefossé was a French chemist who accidentally burnt his hand and then plunged it into a vat of lavender oil without giving it much thought.
 The result of his quick thinking was that the burn healed very quickly with no scar.
-This prompted him to investigate the healing potential of essential oils more thoroughly.
+This result prompted him to investigate the healing potential of essential oils more thoroughly.

 Today, aromatherapy is one of the most widely known and popular types of complementary therapies.
 Part of its success is due to the approach involved in aromatherapy.

-An aromatherapist considers your medical history, mental health, well-being, and emotional condition to ensure that the best results are achieved.
+An aromatherapist considers your medical history, mental health, well-being, and emotional condition to achieve the best results.

 Essential oils are used as treatments for both pain and to enhance mood.
 Take stress, for example.
-If stress is ignored, it only gets worse, increases flare-up of pain, its severity, and also affects your overall health.
+If stress is ignored, it only gets worse, increases flare-up of pain and its severity, and affects your overall health.

 An aromatherapist working with someone suffering from stress will create a plan that includes suitable essential oils to reduce stress, promote relaxation, and improve health and mental outlook.